oat-sa/taohub-articles/forge/Thinktank.md

 ### Generic widget to select resources.
 (Planned for TAO 2.2)

 TAO would benefit from advanced search facilities to help users when populating groups with the adequate subjects, or when selecting items constituting a test using criteria/property based search, facet based search, full text search.
-All those search facilities should come together with the tree view widget that is presented each time the user is invited to select explicitly resources.\
+All those search facilities should come together with the tree view widget that is presented each time the user is invited to select explicitly resources.<br/>

 h3.
 Active Directories : LDAP support\
 h3.
 Advanced models management.